bendavieshe3/presto/README.md

 ## Features

 - Simple interface for text generation using AI models
-- Support for multiple AI providers (currently OpenRouter)
+- Support for OpenRouter's AI model providers
+- Command line interface with support for model selection and output formatting
 - Configurable through environment variables
 - Extensible architecture for adding new providers and capabilities